LandyGuo/LandyGuo.github.io/index.md

 ##  Education

-Master of Computer Application Technology     | 2014-2017 | Institute of Software, Chinese Academy of Sciences
+Master of Computer Applied Technology         | 2014-2017 | Institute of Software, Chinese Academy of Sciences
-Bachelor of Tele Communications Engineering   | 2010-2014 | Huazhong University of Science and Technology
+Bachelor of Telecommunications Engineering    | 2010-2014 | Huazhong University of Science and Technology
 Bachelor of Business Management(Dual Degrees) | 2010-2014 | Huazhong University of Science and Technology

 ## Awarded Honors